mhwombat/pandoc-columns/README.md

     :::::
     :::

-## Usage
+## Transforming to other formats

-You can format your Markdown document either using pandoc directly, or through Hakyll.
+You can process your Markdown document either using pandoc directly, or through Hakyll.

 ### With Pandoc